-When this option is enabled SQL Inventory Manager discovers both instances and BI services, the discovery of BI services is only possible when there's an specified IP range or domain and a scan type.
+When this option is enabled, SQL Inventory Manager discovers both instances and BI services.
+However, discovery of BI services is only possible when there's a specified IP range or domain and a scan type.

-Enable FODN
+Enable FQDN

 Enable this option to use FQDN as part of the discovery process.